Why do we need this research?

 What’s happening in this project?

-Researchers supported by Tommy’s are involved in a research collaboration called Co_OPT, which is bringing scientists together to study the long-term effects of medicines taken during pregnancy.
+Researchers supported by Tommy’s are involved in a collaboration called Co_OPT, which is bringing scientists together to study the long-term effects of medicines taken during pregnancy.

 What difference will this project make?